jakedean/beacon-programming/docs/index.md

 # Our Goal

 The goal of Beacon Programming is to create a collaborative environment for people to learn to program.
-Anthony and I learned together and the fact that we had each other to learn with accelerated our development as programmers dramatically.
+Anthony and I learned together and the fact that we had each other to learn accelerated our development as programmers dramatically.
 We see a niche in programming education somewhere in between a bootcamp and a full master's degree.
-We think bootcamps focus too much on high level frameworks and not enough on low level fundamentals, at the same time we think that a full master's program is a bit too theoretical and lengthy for people looking to get into industry as soon as possible.
+We think bootcamps focus too much on high level frameworks and not enough on low level fundamentals, at the same time we think that a full master's program is a bit too theoretical and lengthy for people looking to get into the industry as soon as possible.

 # Our Method